 24. Party on Long Street

-The night life in Cape Town is on another level!!!
-All the buzzing clubs are on one street – Long street so club hoping is very easy to do.
+The nightlife in Cape Town is on another level!!!
+All the buzzing clubs are on one street – Long Street so club hopping is straightforward to do.
 The drinks are moderately priced in most clubs and the service is quite good.
-Surprising most of the big clubs close by 2am and revelers are left to try out the smaller clubs which are equally as fun.
+Surprisingly most of the big clubs close by 2 a.m. and revelers are left to try out the smaller clubs which are equally as fun.

-If I get another chance to explore South Africa, I would definitely opt for a two-week stay for maximum exploration, rejuvenation and also tour Johannesburg.
-There are so many other activities I didn’t get to do such as visiting the sand dunes, Aquila private game reserve safari, surf in Muizenberg, and even Zip lining in Elgin.
+When I get another chance to explore South Africa, I would opt for a two-week stay for maximum exploration, and rejuvenation and also tour Johannesburg.
+There are so many other activities I didn’t get to do such as visiting the dunes, Aquila private game reserve safari, surfing in Muizenberg, and even Zip lining in Elgin.

-I am looking forward to see when I will actualize my trip to Thailand.
-If you want to join my friends and I in any of our upcoming trips, kindly leave a comment or reach out to me on [email protected].
+I am looking forward to seeing when I will actualize my trip to Thailand.
+If you want to join my friends and I on any of our upcoming trips, kindly leave a comment or reach out to me at [email protected].

 See you soon ??.